platformxlab/RAGPerf/README.md

 make libmsys_pymod -j
 ```

-Make sure you see something like `libmsys.cpython-310-x86_64-linux-gnu.so` (the exact name could depend on your python version and architecture), that is the *cpython* module for the monitoring system executable.
+Make sure you see the file `libmsys.cpython-310-x86_64-linux-gnu.so` (the exact name could depend on your python version and architecture), that is the *cpython* module for the monitoring system executable.

 ## Running RAGPerf